stacks-network/docs/src/pages/en/nodes-and-miners/miner-testnet.md

 [burnchain]
 ...
-# To mine on Xenon, you need to run bitcoind locally
+# To mine on Testnet, you need to run bitcoind locally
 # Details can be found in above section, 'Running bitcoind locally'
 peer_host = "127.0.0.1"
 username = "<USERNAME>"